 This type of inventory includes products that are eventually going to be for sale, but are unfinished or not yet ready to hit the shelves.
 This may include products that are still being made or are waiting for packaging to complete the item.
-These will be stored in a separate part of the warehouse to ensure everything is categorized and an unfinished product never makes it in-store.
+These will be stored in a separate part of the warehouse to ensure everything is categorized and an unfinished product never makes it into a store.

-This refers to the inventory that has been shipped from the supplier that has not yet reached the warehouse.
+This refers to the inventory that has been shipped from the supplier but has not yet reached the warehouse.
 It’s also referred to as pipeline inventory.
 This transaction is still included in inventory management, even though it’s not reached the retailer yet.
 It’s also where the transfer of ownership takes place.
 When goods arrive with the purchaser, they now own those goods.

 Cycle inventory is when a business sells a portion of its stock.
 This stock is then swiftly replenished.
 Safety stock is used to cover surges and dips in demand, while cycle stock is used to cover the majority of purchases.
 This means that some small businesses only use cycle stock because they don’t have the capacity for safety stock.